UBC-InfoVis/2021-436V-tutorials/0_Web_Tutorial/0_Web_Tutorial.md

 let temperature = `Current temperature: ${toCelsius(34)} Celsius`;
 ```

-Variables within a function are *private*, however, when they are declared outside a function they are *global*.
+Variables within a function have *private* scope, however, when they are declared outside a function they are *global*.

 ### More JavaScript

 Here we introduce some more advanced JS concepts, that will be very important once we start working with D3.
-Don't worry if you are not familiar with all those concepts — we will reiterate over them with more examples in the next tutorials in connection with D3.
+Don't worry if you are not familiar with all those concepts — we will reiterate them with more examples in the next tutorials in connection with D3.

 #### Functions are Objects

-In JS, functions are objects which can be *called*.
+In JS, functions are objects that can be *called*.
 They take arguments and they return values.
 But because of their object-like characteristics, they are also just values that can be stored in variables and passed on.

 There is an alternative way of defining functions: